MattPerry1216/garden/articles/linuxjourney.md

 Learning C was probably thing I could have done.
 I fell in love.

-What is goes well with C?
+What goes well with C?
 Unix.
 I dual booted Ubuntu and set it up.
 This time I started to rice it.